Net Promoter Score Considered Harmful (and What UX Professionals Can Do About It)

 Loyalty is a long play.
 It’s about how someone behaves over a long period of time.
 In his original HBR article, Fred Reichheld said “Loyalty is the willingness of someone—a customer, an employee, a friend—to make an investment or personal sacrifice in order to strengthen a relationship.”

-Yet, the NPS question doesn’t talk about about investment or personal sacrifice.
+Yet, the NPS question doesn’t talk about investment or personal sacrifice.
 It doesn’t even talk about loyalty.
 It only asks about recommending the company.

 Asking someone about what they’ll do in the future isn’t about loyalty.
 It’s about optimism.